staskobzar/amiws_queue/README.md

 WS_URL="'ws://10.20.30.01:8000'" npm run build
 ```

-Use an IP of the server where amiws is running and port when defining shell variable ```WS_URL```.
+Use an IP and port of the server where amiws is running when defining shell variable ```WS_URL```.
-Note, when defining WS_URL using double and single quotes : _"'ws://IPADDR:PORT'"_.
+Note, when defining WS_URL usage of double and single quotes : _"'ws://IPADDR:PORT'"_.

 After successful build files are stored in "dist" folder.
 Simply copy files from "dist" folder to the server with "amiws" Back-End,
 to the folder defined in parameter "web_root" of "amiws" config file.